tryton/tryton-client/doc/usage.rst

     - Auto-Detect: Tries to auto detect fields in the CSV *File to Import*.
     - Ok: Proceeds the data import.
     - Cancel

-.. _Toolbar-Attachment:

-Attachment:
-  The attachment item handles the document management system of Tryton which is able to attach files to any arbitrary :term:`model`.
-  On click it opens the attachments :term:`dialog`.
-The default dialog shows a list view of the attached files and links.

 Search Widget
 *************